lillallol/temp/README.md

 ### Concluding to complements.

-If separation of separation of types from their implementation, inevitably leads TypeScript, without loss in static typing, to do the minimal possible syntax reservation from EcmaScript, which is:
+If separation of types from their implementation, inevitably leads TypeScript, without loss in static typing, to do the minimal possible syntax reservation from EcmaScript, which is:

 * type imports: